surifirstpin/biplus_documentation/docs/CalculatedColumn.md

  ```
  bi.in_global_keys(["ParameterColumnName"],["DatabaseValue"],"ParameterName.Field"])
 ```
-- **Parameter Column Name** Returns the key name from global paramete
+- **Parameter Column Name** Returns the key name from global parameter

 -  Database Value can be used in 3 different ways